 Because autism cannot be diagnosed by medical testing, screening and diagnosis involve interviews, observation, and evaluations.
 Even when a professional ventures an opinion, he will often hedge by saying, “Well, he is quirky and has some typical behaviors, and they are somewhat consistent with a diagnosis of a Pervasive Developmental Disorder.”
 This kind of talk is frustrating to the parents and the child, but it’s sometimes unavoidable.
 Another evaluation in a year often clarifies things, and sometimes a child doesn’t need a diagnosis, as long as he is getting the help he needs.

+Treatments for ADHD can help autism symptoms.
 Usually a child who has been diagnosed with ASD is not given an additional diagnosis of ADHD.
 This is not to say, however, that children on the autism spectrum don’t benefit from the interventions that help children with ADHD even if they don’t have autism.

 Most parents and pediatricians prefer to start with non-medical therapies to manage symptoms that hinder social and academic success and lead to a turbulent home life.
 The mainstay of treatment for ASD is behavioral therapy, which reinforces wanted behaviors and discourages unwanted ones.
 Posting lists, rules, and schedules to keep ASD kids organized can be helpful.
 Checking off checklists can give autistic kids a sense of accomplishment when they complete tasks.

 Physical exercise is a good intervention for attention deficit children and children on the autism spectrum, all of whom seem to have boundless energy.
 Channeling excess energy into a physical activity, such as swimming or karate — which doesn’t require a lot of interaction with other kids — allows them to burn it off without the pressures of socializing.